-The levels of General or Special Interest Membership Categories are listed below.
+The levels within the General/Academic or Clinical Practice Groups (CPG) Membership Categories are listed below.

 - No special interest experience required

-- Member (holds a Master level research degree + at least two publications)
+- Fellow - holds a doctoral research degree + at least five publications

-- Fellow (holds a doctoral research degree + at least five publications)
+- Titled Member - holds a Master level research degree + at least two publications

-To be a Fellow of the AICE means that you have attained the highest level of knowledge and competence in your given specialist area.
+To be a Fellow of AICE means you must have attained the highest level of knowledge and competence in your given area of interest.

-To progress from a Member to a Fellow you need to undertake a two-year university training program (equivalent to a master’s degree), that consists of a facilitated program of professional development, including regular study, formal case presentations, audit reports and trial examinations.
-At the end of the training program you will need to pass the final practical and oral examinations after the grandfathering period ends.
+Grandparenting phase has been extended up to 2025.
+Higher standards will apply for all membership levels after the grandparenting phase i.e. to progress from a Member to a Titled Member, a chiropractor will need to undertake a two-year university training program (equivalent to a master’s degree), that consists of a facilitated program of professional development, including regular study, formal case presentations, audit reports and trial examinations.
+At the end of the training program, you will need to pass the final practical and oral examinations after the grandparenting period ends.